 In the case of our second kid, the massive amount of blood was caused by the tear as mentioned above in a sensitive area.

-But there’s just a lot of blood in general.
-The good news was that because I had a vaginal birth, all that blood came out pretty quickly – mostly from my placenta and uterus and all the other bits and pieces that were helping to grow these tiny little humans.
+But there’s a lot of blood mostly from my placenta and uterus and all the other bits and pieces that were helping to grow these tiny little humans.
+The good news was that because I had a vaginal birth, all that blood came out pretty quickly in one fell swoop (rather than weeks and weeks down the line).

 You Will Recover Faster Than Most of Your Medicated Counterparts

-After baby #1 was born, I was back to regular activity within a week.
+After Jack was born, I was back to regular activity within a week or so.
 We went for a walk when the baby was four days old.
 I couldn’t walk very fast, or for very long.
-See above re stitches.
+See above re: stitches.
 But I could lift mostly anything and could climb stairs and drive - things that many women who have a C-section aren’t able to do at first.

-C-Section recovery ranges from 6 - 8 weeks depending on whom you ask.
-A birth with the use of an epidural or other medical assistance can set you back six weeks.
+C-Section recovery can range from 6 - 8 weeks depending on whom you ask.
+A birth utilizing an epidural or other medical assistance can set you back six weeks.